TheAkki/Synctool/README.md

   - Mirror
   - Copy new filles in a folder with actual date
   - Copy all files in a folder with actual date
+  - Move File
+  - Move in a folder with actual date
 - Booth Directions
   - One side wins
   - Date check

+  ### Trigger
+   - Trigger daily on selected time